EdAlegrid/csharp-ipc-application-demo/README.md

 In this quick tour, the client will watch data from a C# application through inter-process communication (ipc) using *tcp* with the remote device.

-The client will send a *json* payload data { type:"random", source:"C#-server" } to a remote device and should receive a random value from the remote device e.g. { type:"random", source:"C#-server", value: 287798093 };
+The client will send a *json* payload data { type:"random", source:"cs-server" } to a remote device and should receive a random value from the remote device e.g. { type:"random", source:"C#-server", value: 287798093 };

 ### Remote Device Setup